Dynamical Boson Stars: Boson stars in mathematical relativity

-In~\cite{Hartmann:2010pm}, they extend this idea by assuming an ansatz for two complex scalar fields with equal magnitudes of angular momentum in the two independent directions.
+In \cite{Hartmann:2010pm}, they extend this idea by assuming an ansatz for two complex scalar fields with equal magnitudes of angular momentum in the two independent directions.
 Letting the complex doublet be denoted by $\Phi$, the ansatz takes the form

 in terms of the two angular coordinates $\varphi_1$ and $\varphi_2$.
 One observes that the BS (i)~retains a profile $\phi(r)$, (ii)~possesses harmonic time dependence, and (iii)~maintains single-valuedness in the two angles (the ansatz assumes a rotational quantum number of one).
-They find solutions that are both globally regular and asymptotically flat but these solutions appear only stable with weak gravitational coupling~\cite{Hartmann:2010pm}.
+They find solutions that are both globally regular and asymptotically flat but these solutions appear only stable with weak gravitational coupling \citep{Hartmann:2010pm}.
+Solutions have since been constructed in AdS${}_3$ \citep{2012JPhA...45K4025S,2014PhRvD..89d4018S}, in higher odd-dimensional AdS spacetimes \citep{2014PhRvD..89d4017S}, and in Gauss--Bonnet gravity \citep{2015PhRvD..91b4009H} (see Sect.~\ref{sec:alt} for BS in alternative theories of gravity).

-The work of~\cite{Dias:2011at} makes ingenious use of this 5D ansatz to construct rotating black holes with only a single killing vector.
-They set the potential of~\cite{Hartmann:2010pm} to zero so that the scalar fields are massless and they add a (negative) cosmological constant to work in anti-de Sitter~(AdS).
-They find solutions for rotating black holes in 5D AdS that correspond to a \emph{bar mode} for rotating neutron stars in 3D (see also~\cite{Shibata:2010wz} for a numerical evolution of a black-hole in higher dimensions which demonstrates such bar formation).
+The work of \cite{Dias:2011at} makes ingenious use of this 5D ansatz to construct rotating black holes with only a single Killing vector.
+They set the potential of \cite{Hartmann:2010pm} to zero so that the scalar fields are massless and they add a (negative) cosmological constant to work in anti-de~Sitter (AdS).
+Some of their solutions represent a black hole embedded inside a rotating BS.
+They find solutions for rotating black holes in 5D AdS that correspond to a \emph{bar mode} for rotating neutron stars in 3D (see also \citealt{Shibata:2010wz} for a numerical evolution of a black hole in higher dimensions which demonstrates such bar formation; see \citealt{lrr-2008-6} for a review of black holes in higher dimensions).

 One might expect such a non-symmetric black hole to settle into a more symmetric state via the emission of gravitational waves.
 However, AdS provides for an essentially reflecting boundary in which the black hole can be in equilibrium.
 The distortion of the higher dimensional black hole also has a correspondence with the discrete values of the angular momentum of the corresponding boson star.
 For higher values of the rotational quantum number, the black hole develops multiple ``lobes'' about its center.
+Very compact BSs constructed with this single Killing vector posses an ergoregion \citep{2015PhRvD..92d4049B}.